Air Force PT Calculator

 - Body composition - maximum of 20 points.

 A measurement of your abdominal circumference (AC).
 To measure your AC, you will need to find a place directly over your right hipbone (the superior border of your iliac crest), located in the middle axillary line.
 You need to perform the measurements in a horizontal line, around your body.
-You may also want to check your waist to hip ratio, your body fat (for army examinations), or your BMI for your own personal assessment.
+You may also want to check your waist-hip ratio, army body fat, or BMI for your own personal assessment.

 - Aerobic composition - maximum of 60 points (walk: passed or failed).

 A 1.5 mile run or 2 km walk, depending on your doctor's assessment.
 You are allowed to perform a 3 minutes warm-up before and a cool-down afterward.
-Time to complete the task will be measured in minutes (Do you already know how to convert army time?).
+Time to complete the task will be measured in minutes.

 Muscular fitness component: sit-ups - maximum of 10 points.